 - For further travel insights on Donoussa, Mykonos and other Greek destinations, sign up for my newsletter.

-- You might also like to read: Best things to do in Naxos
+- You might also like to read: Things to do in Donoussa Greece

 How to make a trip from Mykonos to Donoussa FAQ

 Questions that people ask about traveling to Donoussa from Mykonos include:

 How can you get to Donoussa from Mykonos?

 The only way to go to from Mykonos to Donoussa is by using a ferry.
 There are no direct ferries sailing between the two islands, and so you would first have to sail from Mykonos to Naxos, and then from Naxos to Donoussa.